dart-lang/site-www/src/_guides/language/index.md

 title: "Overview: The Dart language"
 short-title: Dart language
 toc: false
+description: Discover resources for learning the Dart programming language.
 ---

 These two resources are popular with both beginning Dart developers and experts.